-I like simple things, enjoy nature, an afternoon with a friend and a cup of tea.
-And I like to do things for the science.
+I like simple things, enjoy the nature, the green fields, an afternoon with a friend and a cup of tea.